microsoft/net-offloads/quic-encryption-offload.md

 This constitutes the largest CPU bottleneck in the scenario.

-## UDP Segmentation Offload (USO)

-> **Note**
-> This section is not directly about QEO, but provides context on an existing offload with which there may be interactions.

-Today, MsQuic uses USO on Windows to send a batch of UDP datagrams in a single syscall It first calls `getsockopt` with option `UDP_SEND_MSG_SIZE` to query for support of USO, and then calls `setsockopt` with `UDP_SEND_MSG_SIZE` to tell the USO provider the MTU size to use to split a buffer into multiple datagrams.
-Once the MTU has been set, QUIC calls `WSASendMsg` with a buffer (or a chain of buffers according to `WSASendMsg` gather semantics) containing multiple datagrams.
-The kernel creates a large UDP datagram from this buffer and posts it to the NDIS miniport, which breaks down the large datagram into a set of MTU-sized datagrams.

-QEO is orthogonal to USO and usable either with or without it: if USO is enabled, then the app can post multiple datagrams in a single send call; and if QEO is enabled, the datagram[s] are posted unencrypted.

-Windows documentation can be found [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/network/udp-segmentation-offload-uso-).
-MsQuic also uses the equivalent Linux API ([GSO](https://www.kernel.org/doc/html/latest/networking/segmentation-offloads.html#generic-segmentation-offload)).

 # Winsock API

 The proposed Winsock API for QEO is as follows.